One to One

 Who can benefit from a one to one session?

 Who can benefit from a one to one session?
-Really everyone can, we get clients in who have chronic pain, recovering from an injury or operation through to sports people.
+Really everyone can, those who have chronic pain, recovering from an injury or operation through to sports people.
 Women who are pregnant and into the postnatal period often find they need a personalised approach to help them move effectively as their body goes through rapid changes.
 Our clients are any age, from young teenagers through to people in their eighties.

 Everyone is motivated in different ways.
 Some people respond to being in a class – the social aspect of meeting the same people every week, exercising alongside people of the same ability as you.
 Others prefer a more personal approach, with the direct relationship with the instructor a key driver to turn up and make improvements.
 Some say that people who train in small groups are more likely to stick at exercise than those who are part of larger groups where they feel more anonymous.
 The smaller the group, the more accountable you feel.
 In a one-person group, you can’t hide at the back or get away with not turning up one week!